MabbottLab/MEGneto/ConfigParams.md

                   <li>
                     <details>
                       <summary>Bpfilttype</summary>
-                      Where: fcp_1_TaskEpoching in artifact detection, setting up the cfg to call “ft_artifact_muscle
+                      Where: fcp_1_TaskEpoching in artifact detection, setting up the cfg to call “ft_artifact_muscle"
                       <br>
                       Meaning: Specifies the type of filter (e.g. “but” for butterworth)
                     </details>